Reverse Mortgage Colorado

 Who Qualifies for a Reverse Mortgage in Colorado

-How Much Can You Borrow
+How Much Can You Borrow with a HECM in Colorado

-Your Three Payout Options
+Your Three HECM Payout Options

 Once you know your Principal Limit, you choose how to receive the funds.
 There are three basic options, and the right one depends on your goals, not just your immediate cash needs.